This post contains amazon affiliate links.

 - Then add tamarind paste and diced tomato into the pan and let it simmer for 1 – 2 min.

-- Add cooked dal to it and boil for 3-4 mins.
+- Bring it to a boil for 3-4 mins.
 Add salt as per taste.
 Garnish with chopped coriander leaves.

 - Serve hot masala dosa with sambar coconut chutney.